laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 ```

 Now remove the SD-card or the USB-stick from your Linux machine, insert it
-into your Raspberry-Pi and start it.
+into your Raspberry Pi and start it.

 ## building your own image